dgvncsz0f/sssfs/README.rst

 -----------

 Directories are an interesting problem.
-If the directory contents are stored as /data blocks/, we may have race conditions and the current s3 data model makes it really hard to implement a reasonable solution.
+If the directory contents are stored as *data blocks*, we may have race conditions and the current s3 data model makes it really hard to implement a reasonable solution.
 There has been a couple of ideas, each one with its pros/cons.
 I'll try to explain the problems and the reason behind the decision.

-The first idea was to represent the directories using some data structure like a /BTree/ or a /Hash/.
+The first idea was to represent the directories using some data structure like a *BTree* or a *Hash*.
 Conflicts would be solved using a merge algorithm, and if the conflict couldn't be solved by the merging algorithm, say two concurrent updates on the same file, the latest transaction, i.e., the one with the most recent timestamp,